antublue/test-engine/README.md

 2. You want to test workflow oriented scenarios of the application

-- various environments could involve different operation systems versions and/or different runtime versions
+- various environments could involve different operating systems versions and/or different application runtime versions

 ---